oslabs-beta/podwatch/README.md

 #### Secret

-Always ensure your secret is stores in a secure location.
+Always ensure your secret is stored in a secure location.
 You may choose to include the secret from the command line, with the following command:

 ```bash